It is not always easy to reach out for help. To make the process easier, the PCC has a variety of services to assist students.

 Time-limited confidential psychotherapy is available to New Paltz students at no fee.

 Group counseling offers an opportunity for students to work together on common concerns with an aim toward personal growth and change.
+All groups are facilitated by a licensed PCC clinician.

 Emergency Contact/Crisis Intervention